According to Ofsted, fundamental British Values are:

 These link directly to the Core Values of Greenfield Primary School, which are:

-At Greenfield we teach the pupils about democracy through School Council elections and subsequent meetings.
-The School Council has been responsible for fundraising, Harvest collections for the local Food Bank and purchasing board games and outside tables for them.
+At Greenfield we teach the pupils about democracy through School Council and Sports Council elections and subsequent meetings.
+The Sports Council organises playground games and challenges for the other pupils.

 We have visited the Mayor's Parlour and the Mayor and local MPs have visited our school.
-We have held our own elections linked to the 2015 and current General Election where pupils have written and delivered their manifestos and have secretly voted by ballot papers.
-This year we will be holding a postal vote as we will be on holiday on 8 June 2017.
+We have held our own elections linked to the 2015 and 2017 General Election where pupils have written and delivered their manifestos and have secretly voted by ballot papers.
+We have also given pupils experience of postal voting.

 The pupils of Greenfield know the difference between right and wrong and this is continually reinforced.
 Each class has their own class rules and a shared understanding of why rules are important.
-Our whole school behaviour policy is consistently applied and the children respond well to the smilies as a reward.
+Our whole school behaviour policy is consistently applied and the children respond well to rewards.
 The children are confident in confiding in adults about behaviour that is breaking the rules because it is the right thing to do.

 Year 6 pupils attend 'Crucial Crew' where other agencies teach them rules and laws for personal safety.
 The children of Greenfield are always praised when they are on Educational Visits due to their impeccable behaviour and commitment to the rules of travel, venues and other adults.